varshagade211/varshagade211/README.md

 - 💬 Ask me about soft skills
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/varsha-gade-7b33aa174/)
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: The first time I ever moved away from home  8,166.56 miles away from my hometown.
+- ⚡ Fun fact: The first time I ever moved away from home is 8,166.56 miles away from my hometown.
 ---
 ### Github stats